AlexuLag/go-design-patterns/README.md

 - **Simple Memento**: Basic implementation of the Memento pattern that allows capturing and storing an object's internal state
 - **Memento with Undo/Redo**: Advanced implementation with undo and redo functionality

+#### State
+- **State Classic**: Implementation of the State pattern that allows an object to alter its behavior when its internal state changes.
+The example demonstrates a light switch that can be in On or Off states.

 ### Creational Patterns

 #### Builder